AimeeBOC/markdown_test/Markdown Extended Syntax study notes.md

 The basic syntax outlined in the original Markdown design document added many of the elements needed on a day-to-day basis, but it wasn’t enough for some people.
 That’s where extended syntax comes in.
 But not all Markdown applications support extended syntax elements.

-Several extended syntax will be introduced below:
-- Table
-- See HTML in the right
-- ✨Magic ✨

 ## Table
 To add a table, use three or more hyphens (---) to create each column’s header, and use pipes (|) to separate each column.
 For compatibility, you should also add a pipe on either end of the row.
 Example: